diegargon/SimpleDerivador/README.md

 ## Current Status
   * Initial/Beta .
-  * Works for very basic usage.
+  * Works for very basic usage, first write.

+## Last Changes
+  * Preliminary HA auto-discovery implementation
+  * Publish derivation to MQTT
+  * ALT Wifi
+  * Many

 ## USAGE

 Edit SimpleDerivador.ino the configuration section and burn with Arduino.

 ## NEXT FEATURES
-  * Some code rewrites
-  * Add alt wifi
+  * Rewrite

-  * Publish to MQTT derivation
+## LONG TERM FEATURES
   * MASTER/SLAVES mode

-## LONG TERM FEATURES
-  * Relay
+  * Relay supports
   * web interface (very basic interface)
+  * Power Meter (using a clamp)

 ## Q&A

 Will you add support for read data directly from inverter? probably not (i will not add),